 The above link is to a news story by NBC Monterey, CA where the conference on the future of imaging was held.
 I was a speaker there talking about my eyecam project and fishing for tech partners.

-It was like having fish in a barrel all those tiny camera and imaging experts in
+It was like having fish in a barrel all those tiny camera and imaging experts in one place.

-After I spoke about the eyeborg project I was approached by
+After I spoke about the eyeborg project I was approached by several high end companies to work with me and Steve Mann to perfect the prototype we are already developing.

 Which is totally great.
 Woo.